Adam & Eve stained glass

 Emotional, physical and spiritual companionship form the basis of all loving heterosexual and homosexual human relationships.

 When God created Eve and presented her to Adam, Adam rejoiced because Eve was:

 “bone of my bone and flesh of my flesh.”
 Genesis 2:23.

-Adam is also referred to as 'iysh, meaning man, because Eve-ishshah was taken from the 'iysh-man's, side.
+In Genesis 2:23, Adam is adam and Eve is ishshah, the Hebrew words for man and woman.
+Adam is also referred to as 'iysh, meaning man, because Eve - ishshah was taken from the 'iysh-man's, side.

 “It is not good that the man should be alone.”
 Genesis 2:18.

 God includes the story of Adam and Eve in the Genesis historical record because God intended to populate the earth, not because God intended to forbid every marriage model different from the Adam and Eve model.

 Just as the dyadic (two person) nature of Adam and Eve’s relationship was not used in Genesis to forbid polygamy, so the heterosexual nature of Adam and Eve’s relationship does not forbid homosexual unions for the small percentage of the human population who are homosexual.